evocellnet/ptmdb/README.md

 ptmdb
 =====

+This project contains all the necessary code to create and fill the database of post-translational modifications.
+The database will contain the quantitative and non-quatitative ptms available as well as the necessary information to map it through different IDs.

+* Requirements:

+Check out the variables.sh file to be sure of the external databases necessary to fill the database.

+* Dependencies:

+perl - (DBI)
+R - (RMySQL)

-This projects contains all the necessary code to create and fill the ptmdb database.
-This repository can act as a submodule of other projects intended to use the ptmdb
+This repository can act also as a submodule of other projects intended to use the ptmdb